Be the Change. Be a Global Volunteer in St. Lucia.

 Repair and Maintenance:

-Work with teens in an alternative and technical school on classroom subjects, physical fitness, disease prevention, and trades skills.
+Work with children in primary schools on reading and numeracy, and help the 5th and 6th grade students with essay writing.
+Assist teens in alternative technical high schools on classroom subjects, physical fitness, disease prevention, and trade skills.

 Help a group of eager young women improve their skills in making dresses and other clothing items.